-The large US study is where the “rear face to age two” message originated — the study didn’t go beyond that age bracket.
+The large US study is where the rear face to age two message originated — the study didn’t go beyond that age bracket.
 In 2003 there was very little on the market that would have permitted the average child to rear face much beyond that, with many kids turned before that benchmark once they’d outgrown the available options.
-Given the availability of restraints today that can accommodate the average child rear facing to the age of four it would be very interesting to see what the crash statistics would look like for the period of 2003-2013.
+Given the availability of restraints today that can accommodate the average child rear facing to the age of four it would be very interesting to see what the crash statistics would look like for the period of 2003-2017.

 The physics of rear versus forward facing are undeniably convincing.
 In a frontal impact (for which cars and car seats are designed as most crashes are frontal or frontal-offset), a rear-facing restraint spreads the crash forces across a child’s head, neck, shoulders, and back, cradled and protected by the shell of the car seat.
 The concept was developed in Sweden in the 1960s, with inspiration from the Gemini mission astronauts for their take-off and re-entry.
 In contrast, a forward-facing restraint holds back the body but not the head, and the weak neck and heavy head focus a great deal of force on the spinal cord.

 This video illustrates the differences in how a child moves in frontal collision seated in a forward-facing restraint and a rear-facing restraint.
-Please note it is foreign (and therefore details like harness height relative to shoulders is different from how we do it, and there’s no chest clip) and an animation, but the physics remain the same!
-Watch here: Rear vs foward facing animation
+Watch here: Rear vs foward facing comparison.

 Babies have markedly different body proportions than adults, with a large and heavy head making up approximately 25% of their body weight.
 An adult male’s head comprises only about 6% of body weight.
 The Swedish study found that children are better protected if they ride rear facing up to an age and size when the size/weight of the head is proportionally less and the neck is much stronger, to at least age 3-4.
 If a child is faced forward too soon, a hideous injury referred to as internal decapitation can occur, where the bones and muscles stretch in a crash, but the spinal cord in the neck does not.
 It is as horrific as it sounds.